tildearrow/furnace/doc/4-instrument/lynx.md

 # Atari Lynx instrument editor

-Atari Lynx instrument editor consists of only three macros:
+Atari Lynx instrument editor consists of these macros:

 - [Volume] - volume sequence
-- [Arpeggio] - pitch sequencer
+- [Arpeggio] - pitch in half-steps
-- [Duty/Int] - bit pattern for LFSR taps and integration.
+- [Duty/Int] - bit pattern for LFSR taps and integration
+- [Panning (left)] - output level for left channel
+- [Panning (right)] - output level for right channel
+- [Pitch] - fine pitch
+- [Phase Reset] - trigger restart of waveform

 ## Audio generation description

-Atari Lynx to generate sound uses 12-bit linear feedback shift register with configurable tap.
-Nine separate bits can be enable to be the source of feedback.
-Namely bits 0, 1, 2, 3, 4, 5, 7, 10 and 11.
-To generate ANY sound at least one bit MUST be enable.
+Atari Lynx generates sound using a 12-bit linear feedback shift register with configurable tap.
+Nine separate bits can be enabled to be the source of feedback: 0, 1, 2, 3, 4, 5, 7, 10 and 11.
+To generate _any_ sound at least one bit _must_ be enabled.

 ### Square wave